ibm-cloud-docs/containers/cs_storage_block_vpc.md

 ## Customizing the default storage settings
 {: #vpc-customize-default}

-You can change some of the default PVC settings by using a customized storage class or a Kubernetes secret to create V{{site.data.keyword.block_storage_is_short}} with your customized settings.
+You can change some of the default PVC settings by using a customized storage class or a Kubernetes secret to create {{site.data.keyword.block_storage_is_short}} with your customized settings.
 {: shortdesc}

 **What is the benefit of using a secret and specifying my parameters in a customized storage class?**</br>